keruDev/postit-rs/README.md

 Dual-licensed under [Apache 2.0](LICENSE-APACHE) or [MIT](LICENSE-MIT).

-Postit is a CLI utility aimed to help you complete your tasks.
+postit is a simple CLI utility aimed to help you manage and keep track of your tasks.

-You can also save your tasks to keep track of them later.
+> [!WARNING]
+> Some commands may not work as expected in version `0.2.1` when using `csv`, `json` or `xml` formats.
+> Please update to the latest version by running: `cargo install postit`.

 ## Index